sriramcu/ffmpeg_video_editing/README.md

-# FFMPEG cut multiple segments simultaneously
+# FFMPEG remove multiple segments simultaneously

-Cut multiple segments off any video with just one command.
+Remove multiple segments from any video with just one command.

 FFMPEG command easily supports **keeping** a section of a video using the `-ss` and `-to` tags.
 But to do the reverse, i.e. **removing** certain portions of your video is a bit trickier.
 You need to first create a text